AML/KYC Policy. EXS.CASH Estonia LTD OÜ ANTI-MONEY LAUNDERING POLICY

 4.2.4 The control of the legal entity management board or other similar control organ must also be carried out, also regarding beneficiaries and their representatives.
-Should the information provided by the Client not be trustworthy enough the information may be controlled by the means of an inquiry to state officials or international organisations.
+Should the information provided by the Client not be trustworthy enough the information may be controlled by the means of an inquiry to state officials or international organizations.

-4.2.5 If the legal entity is an international organisation, then its field of activity must be confirmed by the provisions of documentation regarding activities in Estonia.
+4.2.5 If the legal entity is an international organization, then its field of activity must be confirmed by the provisions of documentation regarding activities in Estonia.
 The information in the documents must be checked.

 4.3 If the legal entity acts as a representative of another entity, then the information of that other entity must also be gathered in accordance with this policy.

 4.3.1.
 The authorised representative must provide sufficient documents proving his authority to represent the legal person.
 Should the provided documents fail to provide the required information or if there is any doubt regarding their accuracy, no commercial relationship may be started and account may be blocked.
 The document proving the authority must contain further information: